 Fred is a graduate of the University of Michigan, where he received a B. S. in Pharmacy and a M.B.A.
-He is a registered pharmacist and continues to serve on the Dean of Pharmacy's Advisory Board at Michigan.
+He is a registered pharmacist.

 After a short stint in retail pharmacy in Ann Arbor the rest of his business career was spent with Bristol-Myers Squibb where Fred held a number of key management positions, including Vice-president and General Manager of Mead Johnson Pharmaceuticals and Mead Johnson Laboratories.

 Fred, and his wife, Sharon, are active volunteers in various church, educational, and community activities in Pennington, NJ.
 They have four children and four grandchildren.

 Keely Hillison is an attorney in private practice in Chicago, Illinois.
 She received both her B.A. and J.D. degrees from the University of Illinois.
 She is the mother of one girl and one boy.
 Her son was diagnosed with 47,XXY at age 10.

 Wolfram E. Nolten, M.D., F.A.C.P.